 Don’t distract me!

 Ok, actually why don’t you distract me just a little then.
-Music, video, chat whatever it is but preferably something that is inclusive and everyone in the room can participate in.
-A patient with a walkman turned up full blast is very isolated, in their own world where their imagination can run wild and can’t hear any of your soothing words.
-Why not hook their iPod up to your speakers and play their choice of music.
-It is important to provide guidance on this in advance, as it is known that even if they love heavy metal this will not lower their blood pressure or aid relaxation.
+Music, video, chat whatever it is but preferably something that is inclusive, and everyone in the room can participate in.
+A patient with an mp3 player turned up full blast is very isolated, in their own world where their imagination can run wild and can’t hear any of your soothing words.
+Why not hook their phone up to your speakers and play their choice of music.

-It is critical that every nervous patient receives your very best efforts.
+Every nervous patient must receive your very best efforts.
 Caring for this group of patients is, in my experience, massively rewarding as you see another human being overcome what was previously an insurmountable problem in their life.
-It is truly wonderful to see the personal growth that often follows when someone resolves a long standing dental fear.
+It is truly wonderful to see the personal growth that often follows when someone resolves a long-standing dental fear.

-So there you have it, I hope you found something of value in the above article.
-Equally if you have ideas on how to do things better, please let me know as I would love to hear from you.
-I can be contacted at my practice on 0131 669 2114 or by e-mail Fraser [at] Craigentinny.co.uk
+So there you have it.
+I hope you found something of value in the above article.
+Equally, if you have ideas on how to do things better, please let me know as I would love to hear from you.

 - Six Simple Tips for Overcoming Dental Anxiety by Niall Neeson, BDS